-New Skin – Exploration into Motherhood
+New Skin – Exploring Motherhood

-As a photographer I was compelled to document not only my own pregnancy (‘288 Days, 2014) but also the days, weeks and months which unfolded after the birth of my son, Rico.
-The New Skin project developed alongside my own transformation into the ‘new skin’ of motherhood where boundaries between night and day, joy and despair, elation and exhaustion are confused.
-As my son began to grow, move and interact in our home, I began to notice his small interventions.
-I found that when I gave into the chaos and embraced it, there was rich ground for documenting the changes which were happening physically, emotionally and psychologically in my new identity as a mother.
-It began to be my way of restoring some of the balance between being an artist and a mother, allowing the creative to seep into the domestic world I was now submerged within.
-All of the images were naturally occurring situations and happenings.
+As a photographer I was compelled to document my pregnancy (project ‘288 Days’, 2014) and also the days, weeks & months which unfolded after the birth of my son, Rico.
+The New Skin project developed alongside my own transformation into the ‘new skin’ of motherhood.
+Boundaries between night & day, joy & despair, elation & exhaustion were confused.
+As my son began to grow, move & interact in our home, I began to notice his small interventions.
+I found that when I gave into the chaos & embraced it, there was rich ground for documenting the changes which were happening physically, emotionally & psychologically in my new identity as a mother.
+I documented everything, taking time to digest the scenes he’d leave behind.
+It was my way of recording & remembering each of these small but significant stages.

+It began to be my way of restoring some of the balance between being an artist & a mother, allowing the creative to seep into the domestic world I was now submerged within.
+All of the images were naturally occurring situations & happenings.
 This was really important for me since I always work within a documentary style.